distribution/distribution/doc/spec/api.md

 }
 ```

-The name or tag was invalid.
+The name or reference was invalid.